Davidefassio/BattleOfHearts/README.md

 # BattleOfHearts
-A program made to make two instances of SoftHeart play each other
+A program made to make two instances of SoftHeart play against each other